July 10, 2017 – Business

 How GatewayAPI Can Be Used as an Alternative to Building an App

 Are you considering building an app for your service or are you curious to learn more about alternatives to apps?
 In this blogpost, we have collaborated with Martin Riedel from Realkreditkonsulenten (translates to: ‘The Mortgage Consultant’) which is an excellent example on how using GatewayAPI instead of building an app has saved them time and money, which they could instead invest in building an even stronger service.

 Realkreditkonsulenten is a Danish online-service that consults customers specifically on mortgage loans.
-After you have filled in your address, Realkreditkonsulenten will tell you whether you should restructure your loans, change bank or negotiate a lower interest rate etc. In other words, important decisions that can save you thousands but is often overlooked once more interesting things turns up.
+After you have typed in your address, Realkreditkonsulenten will tell you whether you should restructure your loans, change bank or negotiate a lower interest rate etc. In other words, important decisions that can save you thousands but is often overlooked.

 To ensure that users see their messages, Realkreditkonsulenten has recently launched a service that sends SMS messages as well.
-Several thousand Danes use Realkreditkonsulenten’s service and roughly a thousand emails are sent to customers every month with consulting, important news and tips.
-Emails that will now be sent as SMSes as well.
+Several thousands of Danes use Realkreditkonsulenten’s service and roughly a thousand emails are sent to customers every month with consulting, important news and tips.
+Emails that will now be sent as SMS messages as well.

 -We briefly considered building an app but we quickly came to the conclusion it would be better to build the service on an existing platform – in this case GatewayAPI.
 This also enabled us to pack the service with considerably more functionalities.
 An app would have limited us to only sending notifications when customers could make a change in one or two areas.
 By using GatewayAPI and integrating it into our system, we can set up the system to send SMS messages to customers when a wide variety of opportunities occur.
 Thus, the time and money saved by using GatewayAPI have been invested in creating a better and stronger solution, says owner of Realkreditkonsulenten Martin Riedel and continues: